5 key metrics to healthcare revenue cycle management

 Do NOT calculate the overall average reimbursement rate solely for all payers together as that doesn’t accurately reflect what is going on at your practice.

-We recommend finding the average reimbursement rate for each payer to get a picture of the most problematic payers.
+Solution: We recommend that providers find the average reimbursement rate for each payer to get a picture of the most problematic payers.
 You should also consider breaking down your average reimbursement rate by procedure code to know where problems may lie.

 Shameless Plug: Rivet's tools help your practice succeed.